-Are you one of the thousands of people across the country that had to delay an annual health screening due to COVID-19?
+Are you one of the thousands of people across the country that had to delay a health screening due to COVID-19?
 If so, you’ll want to reschedule it as soon as you can.

 Delaying important health screenings, such as mammograms and colonoscopies, can lead to late detection.
 Early detection of diseases gives individuals the best chance for positive health outcomes.
 Keeping up with your medical appointments is critical, even in the midst of a global pandemic.

-Stephanie Repole, MD, a Bon Secours breast surgeon in Hampton Roads, VA understands that people are concerned about the spread of the virus.
-Because of this, they may feel hesitant to visit health care facilities at this time.
+Stephanie Repole, MD, a Bon Secours breast surgeon in Hampton Roads, VA, understands that people are concerned about the spread of this virus.
+Because of that, they may feel hesitant to visit health care facilities at this time.
 However, she wants to emphasize that it’s important not to delay care.

 “I’ve seen a couple of patients who felt something in their breasts toward the beginning of the pandemic, and I’m only seeing them now instead of diagnosing them earlier on,” she shares.